-1. The Entrance Examinations for various P.G.
+- 1. The Entrance Examinations for various P.G.
 Degree Courses (other than those offered by the Sarojini Naidu School and M.Sc.
-Ocean and Atmospheric Sciences, MBA Health Care and Hospital Management, Health Psychology and P G Diploma in Sanskrit Computational Linguistics), I.M.Sc.
+Ocean and Atmospheric Sciences, MBA Health Care and Hospital Management, and Health Psychology), I.M.Sc.
 (5-year Integrated) courses in Sciences and I.M.A.
-(5-year Integrated) courses in Humanities and Social Sciences will consist of only a written test of 100 marks.

-2. The entrance examinations in the case of MPA, MFA, M.A. in Communication and PG Diploma in Health Communication in the Sarojini Naidu School will consist of a written test and a practical test/interview.
+(5-year Integrated) courses in Humanities and Social Sciences will consist of only a written test of 100 marks. - 2.
+The entrance examinations in the case of MPA, MFA and M.A. in Communication in the Sarojini Naidu School will consist of a written test and a practical test/interview.
 Only such candidates who are found successful in the written test will be called for the practical test/interview at Hyderabad.
-The tentative schedule for the written test, practical test/ interview for all the courses is given in a tabular form at the end of this chapter.

-3. The entrance examination for the M.Sc.
-Ocean and Atmospheric Sciences, MBA Health Care and Hospital Management and Health Psychology, M.Phil, Integrated M.Phil./Ph.D.
-Cognitive Science, Integrated M.Sc./Ph.D.
-Biotechnology; M.Tech.
-Materials Engineering, and Ph.D. in different subjects will consist of a written test and an interview (after qualifying in the former).
+The tentative schedule for the written test, practical test/ interview for all the courses is given in a tabular form at the end of this chapter. - 3.
+The entrance examination for the M.Sc.
+Ocean and Atmospheric Sciences, MBA Health Care and Hospital Management and Health Psychology, M.Phil, Integrated M.Sc./Ph.D.
+Biotechnology; and Ph.D. in different subjects will consist of a written test and an interview (after qualifying in the former).
 The written test will carry 75 marks and the interview 25 marks.

-Admissions in MBA will be based on CAT-2014 score followed by group discussion and an interview.
+Admissions to MBA course for the academic year 2016-17 has been completed based on the percentile scores of the applicants in CAT 2015 followed by Group Discussion/Interview.

-Admissions in M.Tech Computer Science, Artificial Intelligence, and Information Technology and 5-year Integrated B.Tech. -M.Tech.
+Admissions in M.Tech Computer Science, Artificial Intelligence, and Information Technology and 5-year Integrated M.Tech.
 (CS), will be granted only on the basis of GATE scores in Computer Science and Information Technology (No written test or interview will be conducted).

-The admission to Integrated M.Tech. will be done through JEE(Main) examination score 2015.
+The admission to 5-Year Integrated M.Tech. will be done through JEE(Main) examination score 2016.

-Admission in M.Tech IC Technology is based only on the GATE scores in the order of merit in one of the following:

-1) Electronics and Communication Engineering, 2) Instrumentation Engineering and 3) Physics.
+Admission in M.Tech IC Technology is based only on the GATE scores in the order of merit in one of the following: 1) Electronics and Communication Engineering, 2) Instrumentation Engineering and 3) Physics.
 There is no written test or interview for admission to this course.
-Please see section on Minimum qualifications for admission to various courses and intake for the academic year 2015-16, for instructions to sponsored candidates.
+Please see section on Minimum qualifications for admission to various courses and intake for the academic year 2016-17, for instructions to sponsored candidates.